-Biannual reviews are carried out by the Directors as to whether there are any indications of impairment of the Group's assets.
+A review is carried out twice each year by the Directors as to whether there are any indications of impairment of the Group's assets.

-An impairment review of the carrying values of exploration and development projects (and in the Company, the associated intercompany loans) as at 30 September 2023 was undertaken by the Directors under IFRS 6 and IAS 36.
-As a result of the year-end review it was judged that no projects or intercompany loan should be impaired.
-Further information on the judgements made can be found in the Operating Review starting on page 7.
+An impairment review of the carrying values of exploration and development projects (and in the Company, the associated intercompany loans) as at 30 September 2024 was undertaken by the Directors in accordance with IFRS 6 and IAS 36.
+As a result of the year-end review it was judged that the Bay State Project should be impaired and that the Sunrise Minerals Australia Pty Ltd intercompany loan should also be impaired.
+Further information on the judgements made can be found in the Operating Review, starting on page 8.
 Projects which are held for sale or joint venture have not been impaired as it is anticipated that their carrying values will be recovered through sale or through residual joint venture interests in future.

 The intangible asset value of a project, shown at cost, should not be confused with the realisable or market value of a particular project which will, in the Directors' opinion, be at least equal in value and often considerably higher.
-Hence the Company's market capitalisation on the AIM Market is usually in excess of the net asset value of the Group.

-The Company finances its activities through issue of share capital placings and other arrangements, and, occasionally, asset sales.
+The Company finances its activities through share capital placings and other arrangements, and, occasionally, asset sales.
 As the Company's projects become more advanced there may be strategic opportunities to obtain funding for some projects through joint venture, production sharing, royalty and other marketing arrangements.